proxmox/ceph/ceph/doc/releases/nautilus.rst

 - *Dashboard*:

-  The Ceph Dashboard has gained a lot of new functionality:
+  The :ref:`mgr-dashboard` has gained a lot of new functionality:

   * Support for multiple users / roles
   * SSO (SAMLv2) for user authentication